pratiqdev/axiom/README.md

 ## MVP

+1. Json structure to hold langs/refs/whatevers
+2. UI fro adding / editing elements in the md / json

+---

 1. Sorted list of references / definitions / examples
 2. Links to other internal references
 3. Categorized
 4. Searchable
-5. Curated sections / tours / 'instructional articles'
+5. Curated sections  / 'instructional articles'

 ---

+## Researh

+- Other sevices / sites / apps that programatically create sites from large collections of md files
+- Walking through md files

+- How to convert md to html, with showdown or custom parser

 ## Routing